Brelage/Bazaar/README.md

 # Bazaar
-Scraper of supermarket product data using BeautifulSoup for parsing.
+Web scraping project that tracks data points such as prices and offers of supermarket products over time and integrates data collection, storage, and analysis.
+It uses an object-oriented approach, scrapes websites using BeautifulSoup, and uses SQLAlchemy for database management.
+The project can be containerized with Docker.

 In its current state, this program is built with the REWE supermarket website as reference.